San Bernardino County Sheriff's Department

-The San Bernardino County Sheriff-Coroner's Department (SBSD) serves San Bernardino County, California, which is geographically the largest county in the United States (excluding Alaska's boroughs) and is headquartered in San Bernardino city.
+The San Bernardino County Sheriff-Coroner's Department (SBSD) serves San Bernardino County, California, which is geographically the largest county in the continental United States and is headquartered in San Bernardino.
 SBSD provides law enforcement services to the unincorporated areas of the county and contract law enforcement services to 14 of the county's cities, including Rancho Cucamonga and Chino Hills, serving a total of 1,029,466 of the county's 2 million residents.
-The department also operates the county jail system, provides marshal services for the county superior courts, and has numerous other specialized divisions to serve the citizens of San Bernardino County.
+The department also operates the county jail system, provides marshal services for the county superior courts, and has other specialized divisions to serve the citizens of San Bernardino County.

 The Sheriff-Coroner is an elected office.
 However, in 2012 when then-Sheriff Rod Hoops announced his retirement, the Board of Supervisors appointed Assistant Sheriff John McMahon to the position.
 The Board made the appointment after determining that a special election for sheriff would be cost prohibitive ($3.5 million).
 McMahon was re-elected in 2014.
-The SBSO was featured on many episodes of the hit television series COPS, with the first 4 episodes being taped in the early 1990s.
+The SBSD was featured on many episodes of the hit television series COPS, with the first 4 episodes being taped in the early 1990s.

 History

 Early sheriffs of San Bernardino County

 When San Bernardino County was established in 1853, its first sheriff was a Mormon, Robert Clift, who served until 1857.
-On January 12, 1856, a volunteer militia unit known as the San Bernardino Rangers was organized under the command of Captain Andrew Lytle to aid the Sheriff in suppressing raids by Indians and the gangs of outlaws like the Flores Daniel Gang that plagued the County.
+On January 12, 1856, a volunteer militia unit known as the San Bernardino Rangers was organized under the command of Captain Andrew Lytle to aid the Sheriff in suppressing raids by Indians and the gangs of outlaws like the Flores Daniel Gang that plagued the county.
 Sheriff James S. Raser was elected in September 1857 but left in the Mormon exodus for Utah soon after and Joseph Bridger was appointed by the Supervisors to the office until elections were held again in September 1858.
 The winner in that election was James W. Mitchell, however on February 8, 1859, the Supervisors ordered that: